btcpayserver/zapier/README.md

 - Automatically create a new payment request when a row is inserted in a Google Spreadsheet + send the payment link to your customer via email.

 ## Getting Started
-Head over to [https://zapier.com/apps/btcpay-server/integrations](https://zapier.com/apps/btcpay-server/integrations) to get started.
+Head over to the [integrations documentation](https://zapier.com/apps/btcpay-server/integrations) to get started.
 You will see some examples here + a list of all triggers and actions we support.

 ## Requirements
 - An account at Zapier.com (free or paid)